yaromatv/react-phonebook/README.md

 # Phonebook

-This is a React application for managing phonebook entries.
+A React application for managing phonebook entries.
 It allows you to create, view, edit, and delete contacts.

 ## Features